 - In a large bowl, whisk together the flour, cornmeal, sugar, baking powder, and baking soda.1 ½ cup unbleached, all-purpose flour, ¼ cup cornmeal, 2 tablespoon sugar, 1 ½ tablespoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt

 - In another large bowl, combine the milk, cottage cheese, applesauce, and oil.
-Use an immersion blender to smooth the mixture.1 cup milk, ½ cup cottage cheese, ½ cup applesauce, 2 tablespoon oil
+Use an immersion blender to smooth the mixture.1 cup milk, ½ cup cottage cheese, ½ cup applesauce, 2 tablespoon neutral oil

 - Add the dry ingredients to the wet ingredients and fold to combine.
 It’s okay if there are a few lumps.